lorearchive/LADR/CONTRIBUTING.md

 **Don't try to edit the source code, don't even try to figure it out!**

 I am going to re-write LADR into [Svelte](https://svelte.dev/), currently it is written with React.
 Until that happens, which is the near future, contributing to the code is pointless.
-Although you can still suggest improvements in the Issue Tracker.
+Although you can still suggest improvements in the Issue Tracker - which will be noted!